sangkamath/simple-phone-activity-feed-app/README.md

 ## Summary

 The goal of this test is to make you code a small ReactJS app.
-We have prepared a skeleton app for you, but feel free to change anything (CSS files, HTML structure, JS structure, etc) to suit your needs.

 The app should have the following features:
 - **Activity Feed** - simple list of calls